alepez/swiftree/README.md

 float speed = cfg["car.speed"];
 ```

-Or accessing nested elements using the brackets operator:
+...or accessing nested elements using the brackets operator:

 ```cpp
 float speed = cfg["car"]["speed"];
 ```

 Casting to the right type is done automatically, the type is
-determined by the variable to which the value is assigned.
+deduced by the variable to which the value is assigned.

 See `test/unit/Tree_test.cpp` for examples.